Israeli development towns

 Or Yehuda © Oyoyoy/cc-by-sa-4.0

 Development towns were new settlements built in Israel during the 1950s in order to provide permanent housing for a large influx of Jewish immigrants from Arab countries, Holocaust survivors from Europe and other new immigrants (Olim), who arrived to the newly established State of Israel.
 The towns were designed to expand the population of the country’s peripheral areas while easing pressure on the crowded centre.
 Most of them were built in the Galilee in the north of Israel, and in the northern Negev desert in the south.
 In addition to the new towns, West Jerusalem was also given development town status in the 1960s.
 In the context of the Arab–Israeli conflict, Jewish refugees from Arab states were initially resettled in refugee camps, known variously as immigrant camps, ma’abarot and development towns.
 Development towns were subsequently considered by some to be places of relegation and marginalisation in often remarkable architectural monotony, with a strong reference and a mixture of socialist classicism and modernism, which is reminiscent of the socialist orientation of the state after its foundation and gives the new citizens from the former Soviet Union a feeling of coming home, but with better weather.
 Many towns gained a new influx of residents during the mass immigration from former Soviet states in the early 1990s.
 By 1998, 130,000 Russian-speaking immigrants lived in development towns.
 Despite businesses and industries being eligible for favorable tax treatment and other subsidies, with the exception of Arad, most of the towns (particularly those in the south) have fared poorly in the economic sense, and often feature amongst the poorest Jewish Areas in Israel.
-However, this is not due to the cities or their locations, but to the fact that ultra-Orthodox men in particular did not invent work, which affects the productivity of entire neighborhoods / districts or even complete cities, which in turn is detrimental to the Israeli economy as a whole.
+However, this is not due to the cities or their locations, but to the fact that around 50% of ultra-Orthodox men in particular did not invent work, which affects the productivity of entire neighborhoods / districts or even complete cities, which in turn is detrimental to the Israeli economy as a whole.
 In 1984, the Development Towns project was awarded the Israel Prize for its special contribution to society and the State of Israel.
 For architecture enthusiasts, on the other hand, they are more of an impertinence than study objects.

 At the end of 1949 around 90,000 Jews were housed in ma’abarot.
 In the aftermath of the establishment of the state, Israel’s population doubled within 2 years to 1.2 million, as Holocaust survivors and Jews from Muslim countries immigrated in mass numbers.
 By the end of 1951, the number had risen to over 220,000 in 125 around separate communities.
 The housing consisted of tents and makeshift shacks of tin or wood.
 Over 80% of the residents were Jewish refugees from Arab and Muslim countries of Middle East and North Africa.
 The numbers began to decline in 1952, and the last ma’abarot were closed sometime around 1963.
 Over time, the ma’abarot metamorphosed into towns, or were absorbed as neighbourhoods of the towns they were attached to, and residents were provided with permanent housing.
 Most of the ma’abarah camps became development towns, with Kiryat Shmona, Sderot, Beit She’an, Yokneam Illit, Or Yehuda and Migdal HaEmek all originating as ma’abarot.